 In 2013 Wilfrid Laurier University Press published Please, no more poetry: the poetry of derek beaulieu as edited by Kit Dobson.
 This marks the 1st time an author under 40 has been honoured by inclusion in this series.

 In 2011 beaulieu was named by Broken Pencil Magazine as one of their “favourite indie artists of the last 15 years” and in 2007 he was the Alberta Magazine Publishers’ Association’s Volunteer of the Year.
 He has also been nominated as part of The Calgary Herald / Calgary Public Library 10 Calgary Mavericks (2010) and the Alberta Magazine Publishers’ Association Lifetime Achievement Award (2009).
-He was short-listed for the position of Calgary’s Poet Laureate in both 2011 and 2014. beaulieu’s papers are collected by Simon Fraser University’s Contemporary Literature Collection.
+He was short-listed for the position of Calgary’s Poet Laureate in 2011. beaulieu’s papers are collected by Simon Fraser University’s Contemporary Literature Collection.

 Publisher of the acclaimed smallpresses housepress (1997-2004) and no press (2005-present), and former editor of filling Station, dANDelion, endNote, Speechless and The Minute Review, beaulieu has spoken and written on poetics internationally in both popular and academic settings.